-In July 2021, Luke Todd, the CEO and MD of EVDirect, who was then the boss at Nexport, told thedriven.io that the EA1 Australian launch has been pushed to 2022.
+In July 2021, Luke Todd, the CEO and MD of EVDirect, who was then the boss at Nexport, told thedriven.io that the EA1 Australian launch has been pushed to this year.
 Initially, the company planned to launch the new EV in Australia in July and begin customer deliveries in Q1 2022 (January-March 2022), as reported by drive.com.au in April 2021.
-Nexport will price the BYD Dolphin in Australia “well under AUD 35,000.”
+The BYD Dolphin will cost “well under AUD 35,000” in Australia.

 Nexport has received an order of 3,000 EVs from Splend, Australia’s largest car rental provider for ride-sharing drivers, it said in May.
 These will be EVs made by BYD, and they will likely include the Dolphin.
-Splend will take deliveries of the EVs over a period of two years, beginning in early 2022.
+Splend will take deliveries of the EVs over a period of two years, beginning early this year.
 However, the delays mentioned above could affect this timeline.

 BYD Dolphin (BYD EA1) FAQs

 What is the projected BYD Dolphin price in Australia?